NordPool/public-intraday-api-example/README.md

 #Important considerations#

-The current program uses the Spring library and its Websocket Stomp client.
+The current program is using the Spring library and its Websocket Stomp client.
 The usage of it is at your own discretion.

 In **com/nordpool/intraday/publicapi/example/service/connection/WebSocketConnector.java** please note  the configuration of maxTextMessageSize.
 Some messages may be quite large.